MileHacker Logo

 Proximity & Noise

 West Street is central for town attractions, bus station, and Li River pier; high noise.
-Countryside places are nearer natural attractions, but further from town; low noise.
+Countryside places are nearer natural attractions, but further out of town; low noise.

 Booking Strategies